dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

     &lt;link type="text/css" href="~/Assets/Css/site.min.css"&gt;
 }</code></pre>

-If you [use C# 6.0 in you razor views](https://dusted.codes/using-csharp-6-features-in-aspdotnet-mvc-5-razor-views) then you can write it even neater with this one liner where you don't have to repeat the file path twice:
+If you [use C# 6.0 in your razor views](https://dusted.codes/using-csharp-6-features-in-aspdotnet-mvc-5-razor-views) then you can write it even neater with this one liner where you don't have to repeat the file path twice:

 <pre><code>&lt;link type="text/css" href=@($"~/Assets/Css/site{(BuildProperties.IsDebugMode() ? "" : ".min")}.css")&gt;</code></pre>